 Applicants are required to have a meaningful conversation with a relevant Council Officer about their application before submission.
 Officers are able to provide insights, tips and suggestions on project proposals.

 For contact details of Council Officers and their areas of subject expertise, please refer to the Key Documents and Contacts section of these guidelines.

 Applicants must meet the following eligibility requirements.
 Please note that ineligible applications will not be assessed.

-- Incorporated not-for-profit community groups with an ABN are eligible to apply.
-If you are an unincorporated not-for-profit group (or an individual artist who contributes to our creative communities) you must have your application auspiced by an eligible incorporated not-for-profit organisation
+- Incorporated not-for-profit community groups* with an ABN are eligible to apply.
+If you are an unincorporated not-for-profit community group (or an individual artist who contributes to our creative communities) you must have your application auspiced by an eligible incorporated not-for-profit organisation

 - Applicants must commit to obtaining all necessary permits related to the funded activity, particularly for festivals.